 Promises to My Dog

-Bringing a dog into your family bring great joy all around.
+Bringing a dog into your family creates great joy all around.
 Making a commitment to a dog is much like making a commitment to a human being: Both relationships require daily care and nurturing in order to flourish.

 - I promise to have realistic expectations of the role my dog will play in my life.
 I will remember that she is a dog, not a furry little human; she cannot satisfy all my emotional needs.